Ericsson/codechecker_bazel/README.md

 ```

 > [!IMPORTANT]
 > The rule is still in prototype status and is subject to changes without notice.
-See [this issue](https://github.com/Ericsson/codechecker_bazel/issues/32).
+See https://github.com/Ericsson/codechecker_bazel/issues/32.
 > We are also actively pursuing better CTU support _using_ CodeChecker.

 The Bazel rule `clang_analyze_test` runs The Clang Static Analyzer with [cross translation unit analysis](https://clang.llvm.org/docs/analyzer/user-docs/CrossTranslationUnit.html) analysis without CodeChecker.
 To use it, add the following to your BUILD file: